top of page

 • body autonomy: your body is your own, and only you get to make decisions about it.
 This is fundamental for me in being trauma-sensitive.

 • safety: EVERYONE is welcome and safe in my practice.
-This includes LGBTQIA folks, Black, Indigenous and People of Color, religious, atheist, conservative, liberal, independent, those with different abilities, those in larger bodies...everyone.
+This includes LGBTQIA folks, Black, Indigenous and people of color, religious, atheist, conservative, liberal, independent, those with different abilities, those in larger bodies...everyone.

 • radical respect: no matter your beliefs, struggles, actions, or history, you are deserving of being treated like a full human and with deep respect.